My interactive pen doesn't work. It lags, skips, or does not write on the projected image. What should I do?

 - Make sure the cable cover is in place to keep cables from blocking the signal.

 - Make sure the pen battery has enough power.
+Press the button on the side of the pen to check remaining battery power.
 Try replacing the battery.

 - If you are projecting from a computer, make sure the USB cable is connected to the computer and projector.

 - Dim the room lights and turn off any fluorescent lights.
-Make sure the projection surface and pen receiver are not in direct sunlight or other sources of bright light.
+Make sure the projection surface and pen receiver are not in direct sunlight or other sources of bright lighting.

 - If the pen tip is worn out or damaged, you may need to replace it.

-- Make sure the pen receiver on the projector is clean and free from dust.
+- Make sure the interactive pen receiver on the projector is clean and free from dust.

-- Make sure there is no interference from the infrared remote controls or microphones.
+- Make sure there is no interference from infrared remote controls, mice, or infrared microphones.

 - Make sure you have calibrated the system.
 Try recalibrating.